mrG7/mozvr-site/contents/posts/quick-vr-prototypes/index.md

   </figcaption>
 </figure>

 Flickr's [Equirectangular Pool](https://www.flickr.com/groups/equirectangular/) is a fantastic source for images (just be sure to check the licenses).
 You can also use 3D apps to render 3D scenes into equirectangular format.
-I used Cinema4D + Vray to create the blurred pano used in this tutorial, for example.
+I used Cinema 4D + Vray to create the blurred pano used in this tutorial, for example.
 Or if you need just a simple gradient or solid color, use your favorite image editing app to fill a canvas with 2:1 width:height proportions.